juanjoseamaker/RotaryVectors/README.md

 ## TODO:

 * Set angles to exact phi values
-* Display angular velocity angle
 * Save and load progress to files

-Note: commits have wrong dates because my computer had wrong time
+Note: commits have wrong dates